Finnoy Travel - Travel Stories and Reviews

 Finland has been selected as the happiest country in the world for many years in a row.
 That has made Finland an exciting country to migrate to.
 Before packing your things, it is good to understand what happiness means from the Finnish perspective.

-Happiness does not mean that Finns have a party every day and night or that people chill out and do only the things they like.
-To be honest, Finland has a long cold and dark winter.
-In the summer, the weather is better but Finland is still not a tropical paradise.
-Getting used to these extreme conditions may take time for people who are coming from tropical countries.
-Making Finnish friends takes also time because Finns are not as open as people in Southern Europe.
+Happiness does not mean Finns have a party every day and night or that people chill out and do only the things they like.
+Honestly, Finland has a long, cold, dark winter. the weather is better in the summer, but Finland is still not a tropical paradise.
+Getting used to these extreme conditions may take time for people from tropical countries.
+Making Finnish friends also takes time because Finns are not as open as people in Southern Europe.

 Happiness means a stable and secure life.
 Almost free healthcare and education are just a few examples of what Finland provides to its residents.
-No matter if you are rich or not, you will be taken care of even when you can't do it yourself.
+Whether rich or not, you will be cared for even when you can't do it yourself.
 Social security is so good that even unemployed people don´t need to worry about how their families can survive.
-You can always afford to visit a doctor and you still have some money left to entertain yourself.
+You can always afford to visit a doctor, but you still have some money left to entertain yourself.

-Population density in Finland is low and more than 70 per cent of the country is covered by forest.
+Population density in Finland is low, and more than 70 per cent of the country is covered by forest.
 There are also more than 100,000 lakes.
-Air quality is good and it takes just a few minutes to find your natural spot to unwind and pick fresh berries.
+Air quality is good; it takes just a few minutes to find your natural spot to unwind and pick fresh berries.
 For example, Nuuksio and Repovesi National Parks are perfect places to relax in the summer.
 Compared to many other Western countries, life in Finland and the other Nordic countries is relaxed.

 Part of the Schengen Zone

 Finland is one of 27 members of the Schengen countries.
-The Schengen agreement established a borderless zone among participating European countries, allowing for the free movement of people and goods.
-This means that travellers can move freely between Finland and other Schengen countries without the need for passport/visa checks or border controls.
-Schengen is not the same as the European Union and not all the EU countries are members of the Schengen agreement.
+The Schengen agreement established a borderless zone among participating European countries, allowing for the free movement of people and goods. travellers can move freely between Finland and other Schengen countries without requiring passport/visa checks or border controls.
+Schengen is not the same as the European Union, and not all the EU countries are members of the Schengen agreement.

 Diffrences between Finnish Visa and Residence Permit